 When I was little, grown-ups ate Lorna Doone cookies.
 They were elegant and served with tea, well at least at my house.
 Today, I still think of them as a special treat.
-Let’s explore Loran Doone cookie recipe made three ways.
+Let’s explore the Lorna Doone cookie recipe made in three ways.
 Pick your favorite way!

 This one is, a homemade Lorna Doone.
 What is a Lorna Doone?
 It’s a piece of shortbread.
 It’s buttery, with a slight sweetness.
 Don’t confuse these with sugar cookies or butter cookies.
 They are shortbread.
 Simple ingredients and really easy to make.

 Sift in flour and cornstarch and blend together.
 I use a hand mixer to cream the butter and sugar, but you can also use a stand mixer with a paddle attachment.
 The flour and cornstarch will not come together as a dough, usually, with the hand mixer, probably another reason to use the stand mixer.
 It will create a mixture with lumps about the size of peas.
 I then combine that mixture together and create the dough with my hands.
 Needless to say, use what you have.

 Once the dough comes together, form a ball and wrap it with plastic wrap, and chill in the refrigerator for about 20 minutes.

 Roll out chilled dough (about 1/4 inch thick).
 Cut the dough into 2 x 2-inch squares.
 Transfer to a baking sheet lined with parchment paper.

 Bake for 20 minutes at 325 degrees.
 Do not let the cookies brown.